 Installing a WordPress plugin from within your dashboard is one of the easiest ways to get a plugin up and running fast.
 The first thing you do is under the plugins section of your WordPress dashboard click on “Add New.”
 You can then search for the plugin you want to install.
-In our example we type Yoast SEO.
-You can also browser the featured, popular, and recommended plugins.
+In our example, we type Yoast SEO.
+You can also browse the featured, popular, and recommended plugins.
 Then click on “Install Now.”

 Then click on “Activate.”

 And that is it!
 Your plugin is now installed, activated, and ready to use.
-Most plugins, especially the bigger ones will have an options menu that might appear on the left hand side of your WordPress dashboard.
+Most plugins, especially the bigger ones will have an options menu that might appear on the left-hand side of your WordPress dashboard.
 For example, with the Yoast SEO plugin we now have an “SEO” menu in which we can now dig into the settings of the plugin.

 2. How to Install WordPress Plugins via SFTP

 The 2nd way to install WordPress plugins is to do it manually via SFTP (secure FTP).
-In this example we will be using the free Filezilla FTP client to upload the Yoast SEO plugin to our WordPress website.
+In this example, we will be using the free Filezilla FTP client to upload the Yoast SEO plugin to our WordPress website.
 You can see our tutorial here on how to connect via SFTP.
 Depending upon who you host with the instructions will vary.
 You can refer to your provider’s documentation on how to connect to your site via SFTP.

 The first step is to go to the WordPress repository and manually download the plugin.
 You can search for the plugin and then click into it.